liip/RMT/README.md

 Configuration
 -------------

-All RMT configuration have to be done in the `.rmt.yml`.
+All RMT configurations have to be done in the `.rmt.yml`.
 The file is divided in 5 root elements:

 * `vcs`: The type of VCS you are using, can be `git`, `svn` or `none`
 * `prerequisites`: A list `[]` of prerequisites that must be matched before starting the release process